timberwoof/miniature-potato/README.md

 Connect JDVcc to +12 V

 ## Operation
-Open the sketch and download it to your Arduino.
+- Open the sketch and download it to your Arduino.
-Connect the transistor to the clippy leads in any combination.
+- Connect the transistor to the clippy leads in any combination.
-Press a button on the LCD shield.
+- Press a button on the LCD shield.
-The relays will click through the equence.
+- The relays will click through the equence.
-The LCD will disgnose the transistor.
+- The LCD will diagnose the transistor.
-It will report shorts and unusual opens.
+- It will report shorts and unusual opens.
-It will report PNP or NPN and tell which lead is connected to the base.
+- It will report PNP or NPN and tell which lead is connected to the base.

-Now you can connect the transistor to your curve tracer with a 50/50 chance of getting emitted and collector right.
+Now you can connect the transistor to your curve tracer with a 50/50 chance of getting emitter and collector right.
 A ridiculously short set of curves probably means you reversed E and C.

 ## Future Work